Breaks and Break Rounds¶

 Setting up break categories and rounds¶

-For each break category in your tournament, you need to do three things:
+For each break category in your tournament, you need to do two things:

 If you only have one break category (open) and you create your tournament using the “Create New Tournament” page, simply enter the number of teams in the break (e.g., 8 if you’re breaking to quarterfinals).
 Tabbycat will create the break category and break rounds for you.
+For any further break categories, you’ll need to go to the Breaks item in the left-hand menu for a particular tournament and then click Break Categories.
+Fill out the forms for the number of new break categories and save.
+Rounds will be created automatically.
 You’ll still need to set the eligibility of teams though, as in (3) below.
-For any further break categories, you’ll need to do all three steps yourself.

 1. Creating break categories¶